 Steps to scrape a JSON API with Scrapy:

-3. Create a new Scrapy project.
+1. Create a new Scrapy project for the API crawl.

 $ scrapy startproject api_scrape